deadlydog/deadlydog.github.io/_posts/2024-04-12-PowerShell-DevOps-Global-Summit-2024-reflections.md

 And community isn't something that only happens once a year at the Summit; it happens all year long on social media, [the PowerShell forums](https://forums.powershell.org), [the PowerShell Discord server](https://discord.gg/powershell), and blogs.
 Summit offers the opportunity to meet and interact with this great community in person and to dive deep into topics, which is something that is hard to do asynchronously online.

-While much of the session content was a good refresher for me, I did still learn a few new things.
+Much of the session content was a good refresher for me, and I did still learn quite a few new things.
 Particularly, there were a number of community modules that I had never heard of, or had heard of but never really explored, and getting to see them in action was great.
 There's a couple that I'll be adding to my toolkit.
+Also, getting to talk with the presenters afterward was valuable as it allowed me to ask questions and dive deeper into the content they delivered.

 I must say too that the quality of the presenters was top-notch.
 I was surprised, considering the majority of them are just other community members like myself.